Visy looks to cut emissions, reduce landfill with resource recovery and energy efficiency

 Visy’s pipeline of potential projects includes better processing and sorting technologies to increase the amount of materials that can be recycled, as well as increased renewable energy generation internally to help offset grid energy needs.

-As a major Australian manufacturer, Visy is leading the way in investing in energy efficient equipment and technologies to help power its 24-hour operations.
 The agreement with the CEFC will help deliver on part of Visy’s pledge to invest $2 billion in Australian manufacturing to create jobs, increase efficiencies and boost sustainability.